 The possession, sale, or furnishing of alcohol on campus is governed by California state law and this Policy.
-The possession, sale, consumption or furnishing of alcohol is controlled by the California Department of Alcohol and Beverage Control.
+The possession, sale, consumption or furnishing of alcohol on District property or at District events is controlled by the California Department of Alcohol and Beverage Control ("ABC").

-However, the enforcement of alcohol laws on college premises is the primary responsibility of the Campus Public Safety Department.
-Each college within the District and the District Office have been designated "Drug free," and only under certain circumstances is the consumption of alcohol permitted.
+However, the enforcement of alcohol laws on College premises is the primary responsibility of the local law enforcement agency where the College is located.
+Each College within the District and the District Office have been designated "drug free," and only under certain circumstances is the consumption of alcohol permitted.

-It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
+It is unlawful to sell, furnish, or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
-It is also a violation of this policy for anyone to consume or possess alcohol at any District facility without prior District approval.
+It is also a violation of this Policy for anyone to consume or possess alcohol at any District facility without prior District approval.

-Organizations or groups violating alcohol or substance policies or laws may be subject to sanctions by the District.
+Organizations or groups violating alcohol or drug policies or laws may be subject to sanctions by the District.

-In addition to this policy, AP 5500 Student Code of Conduct (which applies to all District Students) clearly prohibits the unlawful possession, use or distribution of alcohol or illicit drugs on District property or as part of any District or College activity.
+In addition to this Policy, AP 5500 Student Code of Conduct (which applies to all District students) clearly prohibits the unlawful possession, use, and distribution of alcohol or illicit drugs on District property or as part of any District or College activity.